Matt Martin (ice hockey, born 1989): Professional

 During the 2017–18 season, Martin's playing numbers diminished, and during a stretch in January and February, he was a healthy scratch for 18 consecutive games.
 He ended the regular season with 12 points in 50 games.
 On April 23, 2018, Martin was nominated for the King Clancy Memorial Trophy, as a player who best exemplifies leadership qualities and made humanitarian contributions to the community.

 On July 3, 2018, after two seasons with the Maple Leafs, Martin was traded back to the New York Islanders by Toronto in exchange for Eamon McAdam.

 During his first season back with the Islanders, Martin was placed on injured reserve on November 15 due to an upper-body injury that occurred on November 1.
 At the time, he had scored three goals in 11 games with the Islanders, matching his total from Toronto last season.
 He was activated off injured reserve on November 26.

 On January 11, 2021, Martin was signed to a four-year, $6 million extension with the Islanders.

 At the conclusion of his four-year contract, Martin was an unsigned free agent leading into the 2024–25 season.
 On October 26, 2024, he continued his tenure with the New York Islanders by agreeing to a one-year contract.
 He featured in 32 regular season games, adding 2 assists in a depth forward role.
 On June 24, 2025, Martin announced his retirement from the NHL and joined the New York Islanders front office, becoming a special assistant to general manager Mathieu Darche.

 Personal life

 Martin is married to Sydney Esiason, the daughter of former NFL player Boomer Esiason.
 The couple has two daughters and two sons.

 Martin has an older brother who also played hockey and encouraged him to get involved in the sport.

 In the summer of 2015, Martin started the Matt Martin Foundation to raise money for causes such as NYPD Widows and Children’s Fund, the Association for Children with Down Syndrome, the Boomer Esiason Foundation for Cystic Fibrosis and the Islanders Children’s Foundation.
 In 2016, Martin was named a finalist for the NHL Foundation Player Award due to his involvement in the community and charity work.

+New York Islanders rookie Matthew Schaefer lived with Martin and his family during his first NHL season, in 2025-2026, and has said that he will likely be there for several more seasons in the future.